DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 |:--:|
 | *Figure 1: baseline Mean-teacher model.
 Adapted from [2].* |

+Mixup is used as data augmentation technique for weak and synthetic data by mixing data in a batch (50% chance of applying it) [3].

 For more information regarding the baseline model, the reader is referred to [1] and [2].

 [audioset]: https://research.google.com/audioset/